tgfrerer/island/plan.md

 - Update Pipeline using builder pattern
 - project generator for apps
 - add image loader module based on stb::image or similar
+- write c++ facades for encoder

 # What I'm unhappy with

 - tons of boilerplate when adding c++ facades
-- poor discoverability when no c++ facades
+- poor discoverability when no c++ facades inside the IDE
 - The builder pattern works not very well in a c-with-classes approach